20 Surprising Symptoms of Lyme Disease You Can't Afford to Ignore

 Are you feeling unusually cold, despite the fact that it's a muggy 90 degrees outside?
 Well, this could be because Lyme disease is wreaking havoc inside your system.
 LymeDisease.org notes that approximately 60 percent of patients with Lyme in the early stages report having chills.

-One of the pioneers in Lyme disease research is Joseph J. Burrascano Jr., M.D.
+One of the pioneers in Lyme disease research is Joseph J. Burrascano Jr., MD.
 In the early days of the disease, he came up with a checklist that doctors could use to diagnose it—and it includes all of the above signs, as well as other previously observed symptoms like sensitivities to light and sound, muscle weakness, erectile dysfunction, and dental pain.
-And for more symptoms that could be signaling something serious, check out these 20 Skin Symptoms That Indicate More Serious Health Issues.